 As food service workers climb to mid-level positions, they gain invaluable work experience.
 Many may also complement this with a degree or certification in a related field.
 This may range from culinary arts to business or communications.

-Templates like the one above allow workers to give equal attention to each category, while the work experience section naturally appears longer than the rest.
-This immediately emphasizes the main asset the worker brings to the table.
+Combination resume formats, such as in the resume, above allow workers to give equal attention to experience, skills and education.
+This immediately emphasizes the array of assets the worker will bring to the table.

 CTA: Build my resume